patientempowerment/bars-frontend/README.md

   ...
 }
 ```
-First key is the label name, in this case "COPD". inside the "feature" argument you then can specify a list of features that influence this label with the respective coefficients (at key "coeff") and means (at key "mean").
+First key is the label name, in this case "COPD".
+Inside the "feature" argument you then can specify a list of features that influence this label with the respective coefficients (at key "coeff") and means (at key "mean").
 Repeat this for all features and labels.

 #### labels.conf
-In `assets/labels.conf` you specify all labels that your want to predict for, that also have a representation in `assets/models.json` (!) as a simple list with the key "labels".
+In `assets/labels.conf` you specify all labels that you want to predict for, that also have a representation in `assets/models.json` (!) as a simple list with the key "labels".
+That is used to query the models.json from the server.
+With the key "label_titles", you need to set the corresponding title to a label name.

 ```
 {
   "labels": [
   	"asthma",
    ...
-   ]
+   ],
+  "label_titles": {
+    "asthma": "Asthma",
+    ...
+  }
 }
 ```